Mookeis/CP317-W2018-G3/documents/Subby-Design.md

       * By default, a User’s username, published listings and pictures and profile description will be shared with all Users and
 	Visitors.
 * User Authentication.
-  * Subby will use single sign-on to authenticate Users;
+  * Subby will use a single sign-on approach to authenticate Users;
   * Usernames must be unique and can contain letters (A-Z), numbers (0-9), dashes (-), underscores (_), and periods (.);
   * Passwords can contain any combination of printable ASCII characters and must contain a minimum of 8 characters comprised of at least       one number and one special character  (e.g. !, @, #, $, etc.).
    * Passwords will be automatically salted to further safeguard passwords before they are stored in the database.
 * User Access and Permissions.
    * Based on the functional requirements of Users and on security considerations, Subby will offer three permission levels: